What is Mormon Transhumanism?

 Mormonism is a religious movement founded and developed by Joseph Smith in early 19th-century America.
 Its formal, proper name is The Church of Jesus Christ of Latter-day Saints, often abbreviated as simply the LDS Church.
 The name Mormon comes from The Book of Mormon, a new scripture which Smith claimed to translate from an ancient record with divine assistance.

-Mormonism teaches distinctive things about how human beings relate (are related) to God.
-Some of these teachings are less developed than other key LDS doctrines, and are even somewhat contested within Mormonism today.
-Still, while the specific theological details are sometimes unclear, Mormons believe and teach that God has undergone progress—has become more Godly over time.
+Mormonism teaches distinctive things about how human beings are related to God.
+While the specific theological details are sometimes unclear, Mormons believe and teach that God has undergone progress—has become more Godly over time.
 God was once a mortal person or community of persons who developed the traits of godliness.

 It is fitting then that human beings should strive for similar progress—to become more godly and god-like.
 For Mormons, progress toward a godly existence requires improvement at both the individual, micro level and the social/societal, macro level.
 As individuals and communities we strive toward godhood.
 Becoming like God, both the process and the outcome, is called theosis.